knstmrd/paper_ec_trixi_chem/README.md

 ```
 Here one needs to pass in a list of molecular masses of the species (units of kg), specific energy functions (units of J/kg), specific heats (units of J/K/kg),
 a reference mass (units of kg), temperature (units of K), energy (units of J), a tolerance for the Newton solver for temperature, a parameter governing the switch
-from evaluation of jump in energy to a midpoint evaluation of specific heat (for numerical stability; more details in [single-species preprint](https://arxiv.org/abs/2403.16882)),
+from evaluation of jump in energy to a midpoint evaluation of specific heat (for numerical stability; more details in the [single-species preprint](https://arxiv.org/abs/2403.16882)),
 the minimum and maximum temperatures for the tabulation (in K), and a temperature step size for the tabulation (in K).

 **Note** The user is to take care of correct and consistent scaling themselves!